 Somewhere, something incredible is waiting to be known. - Carl Sagan

-We are very happy to have this exhibit on loan from the Space Telescope Science Institute through the end of June.
+We are very happy to have this exhibit on loan from the Space Telescope Science Institute.
 Visitors to the planetarium can view the exhibit for free to learn about 400 years of discoveries about our universe since the invention of the telescope.

 More information about the exhibit and supplemental materials can be